UK National Birds

-England, The UK & The Robin
+England & The Robin

 The robin is Britain's most familiar and favourite bird.
 Its popularity as a Christmas card icon dates back to the Victorians.
 However, its place in English folklore can be traced back to when it was once seen as an afterlife messenger, a symbol of birth, renewal, good fortune and happiness.
 Whatever the myth or superstition surrounding it, the fiery breast of the robin has captivated the minds of countless admirers for generations.
 A welcome garden visitor and typical resident of woodlands, allotments and parks, the robin unofficially remains England’s de facto national bird despite officially becoming Britain's national bird in 2015.